1andyhopper/nita/docs/step-by-step-nita-project.md

 ----

 # Using and Modifying the Example Workbook
-We suggest to begin modifying the example workbook, start by adding `base` data information for the devices.
+We suggest to begin reviewing the example workbook, start by modifying `base` data information for the devices.
 This `base` data functions similarly to global variables, providing a standard configuration across various Jinja2 templates.

 ## Base Data Worksheet